-Becky is an experienced business coach.
+Becky is an experienced business coach and strategist.

 Jim’s worked in Australia, New Zealand, Spain and Holland.
 Now he’s in Reading.